 This score verification process is appropriate only for very specific, not general, scoring issues in all grades.
 Only the total score can be appealed.
 The score verification process is designed for student scores that fall below the state cut score.
 Districts will need to complete the score verification form.
 In addition, districts must provide a written explanation indicating specific reasons for the score verification request and a copy of each paper in question.
-Sample score verification requests are available on the MDE-Assessment website.
+Sample score verification requests are available on the NDE-Assessment website.
 Papers submitted for score verification will be examined by a panel of trained reviewers who are Nebraska educators.
-The verification process will be completed in June 2015.
+The verification process will be completed in June 2016.
 Districts may fax the score verification materials to the Statewide Assessment office at 402.742.2319.
-Score verifications may be shipped to NDE but must arrive by the deadline, May 1, 2015.
+Score verifications may be shipped to NDE but must arrive by the deadline, April 28, 2016.

-For questions about the information in this section please contact: Valorie Foy, Director Statewide Assessment 402.471.2947 Email: valorie.foy@nebraska.gov
+For questions about the information in this section please contact: Erin Kunkle, Statewide Writing Assessment Director 402.471.2947 Email: erin.kunkle@nebraska.gov